 For more than a year, the companies moved to the ‘new normal’ working mode.
 It has created havoc on the work-life balance for most individuals.
-It is at these times that organizations must address the fears of the employees.
+It is at these times that organizations must address the fears of their employees.

 But how do you ensure organizations do this?
 The key is having a collaborative approach between HR and internal communications.
 Before we formulate a plan to address the issue, we must understand the key areas where well-being communication is a must.

 1. Bring more transparency and build trust

 Organizations need to build a communications plan that clearly outlines the management plan to ensure business continuity during these unprecedented times.